Blog

 2. Radio Frequency (RF) Detection

 Principles: RF detection involves monitoring the electromagnetic spectrum for signals emitted by drones.
-Drones communicate with their operators through radio frequencies, and RF detectors can pick up these signals to identify and track drones.
+Drones communicate with their operators through drone radio frequencies, and RF detectors can pick up these signals to identify and track drones.

 Advantages: RF detection is particularly effective in cluttered environments and at low altitudes where other UAV detection methods might struggle.
 It can differentiate drones from other objects based on the unique characteristics of the RF signals they emit.